mitalighag/mysql-Learning/Week-01/day-07.md

 SELECT City, COUNT(*)
 FROM Patients
 GROUP BY City
-HAVING COUNT(*) > 5;
+HAVING COUNT(*) > 2;
 ```

-This query displays only those cities that have more than five patients.
+This query displays only those cities that have more than two patients.

 ### 🌍 Real-world Example